 Hypnosis can also be used for insight and exploration.
 Because it involves greater access to unconscious mental processes, hypnosis may help you to learn more about yourself, to rediscover lost parts of your personality, and to reconnect with memories.

 There are popular myths and misconceptions about hypnosis.
 It is important to know that, in a state of hypnosis, you still have self-control.
-The therapist cannot make you do or say anything that you do not want to do, and could not induce changes in you without your permission (if the therapist tried to do this, it wouldn't work).
+The therapist cannot make you do or say anything that you do not want to, and could not induce changes in you without your permission (if the therapist tried to do this, it wouldn't work).
 Hypnosis is generally effective only for changes that the client wishes to make.
 Additionally, hypnosis is not sleep, and for the most part you can be expected to remain awake and to remember what happened during your hypnosis session.

-Some of the problems that often benefit from hypnosis include habit change, exploration of trauma history, understanding symptoms, managing anxiety, mood management, sleep difficulties, and pain management (in the cases when medical causes have been investigated and medical contributors treated).
+Some of the problems that often benefit from hypnosis include anxiety, habit change, exploration of trauma history, understanding symptoms, mood disturbance, sleep difficulties, and pain management (in the cases when medical causes have been investigated and medical contributors treated).
 I can do short-term work with clients currently in therapy with a therapist who does not use hypnosis, provided that you give me and your treating therapist permission to communicate about your care.
 If you are involved in any legal cases, please be aware that information obtained in a hypnotic state is frequently not admissible as evidence.

 Clients generally report enjoying hypnosis sessions and finding them relaxing.
 The effects on relaxation and mood last for up to days after the hypnosis session.
 On a more long-term basis, clients report ceasing or reducing undesirable behaviors, feeling less bothered by distressing thoughts, and feeling more aware of emotions.
 I will often record hypnosis sessions for my clients, and these recordings can give you a tool that you can use for your own self-hypnosis and for maintaining the effects of our sessions.